Technigo/application-remote-boot-camp/README.md

 The next program starts on January 11th 2021 and your last day to apply is November 30th 2020.
 [Please download full schedule and course syllabus for all important dates](https://www.technigo.io/signup/download-more-info).

 ## 🤝 Payment and Pricing
- The cost for the program during Early Bird applicatiob is 4700 Euro incl.
-VAT You have two payment options to choose from:
+ The cost for the program during Early Bird period is 4700 Euro incl.
+VAT.
+You have two payment options to choose from:

 1. **Payments are divided into two parts.** Half when accepting your seat, and the rest in the middle of the program.